ShujiaHuang/liusylab.org/content/authors/sicheng-huang/_index.md

 ---
 # Display name: 中文和拼音
-title: Shi Jing
+title: Sicheng Huang

 # Username (this should match the folder name and the name on publications)
 authors:
-- Shi Jing
+- Sicheng Huang

 # Is this the primary user of the site?
 superuser: false